JoseZalez/Houdini-scripts/README.md

 Imports the files in a path or in the subdirectories given a path and an extension.

+# Usage

+Simply add it to a custom script on your toolbar, open it and CTRL+C your camera node, CTRL+V on the camera node box on the plugin to paste the path, do the same for the node you want the parameters from.

 ![alt tag](https://raw.githubusercontent.com/JoseZalez/Houdini-scripts/master/images_examples/import_files.png)

 ## Principal shader from path